Sourcerers-Ops/OSO/Community Management/Live Streaming.md

 ### Community Currency and Loyalty Store

 As a content request we will describe in detail how to create a community currency, Web3 loyalty store, and fun ways to build a rewarding experience for your viewers like we have on the [Dapp Digest](https://dappstream.live/cloudbot).
 This does require you to have a budget to deploy this but it's worth it when you see how powerful of a Web3 onboarding tool this can be.
 This could obviously be done in a more custom way (and should be) but this is a bare bones MVP anyone can do without development skills.
-You can also prototype community currency and Web3 concepts before actually deploying them on Ethereum fromt eh comfort of your streaming community.
+You can also prototype community currency and Web3 concepts before actually deploying them on Ethereum from the comfort of your streaming community.

 #### What you will need
 * A Streamlabs account and [Creator Website](https://streamlabs.com/creator-sites) - Allows you to host the store and official website for your stream